 Can Chickens Eat Banana Peels?

-There are a few way to get rid of these chemicals before feeding them to your flock:
+There are a few ways to get rid of these chemicals before feeding them to your flock:

-- Wash them! – Just like how we wash fruits and veggies before eating them, be sure to give your peels a good rinse!
+- Wash them! – Just like how we wash fruits and veggies before eating them, give your peels a good rinse!

-- Boiling – Not only does boiling the peels make them softer, but it helps to kill any of the harmful chemicals.
+- Boiling – Not only does boiling the peels make them softer, but it helps to kill any harmful chemicals.

-Although there are a few benefits to banana peels, your chickens may struggle a little bit when eating them.
-This is because they are tough and will require some extra effort to pull them apart when eating them.
+Although banana peels have a few benefits, your chickens may struggle a little when eating them.
+This is because they are tough and require extra effort to pull them apart when eating them.